 I'm the current treasurer for The International Society for the History of Philosophy of Science (HOPOS).

-Outside of academic philosophy, I am a member of the editorial committee of ARCADE, & feature edited an issue titled: "Authenticity: Navigating the Real in Cities, Design, and Art," with essays on restoration, preservation, concientious design, etc. I've also written about Kant and tunnel-boring machines for The Stranger, "Seattle's Only Newspaper," and published an essay with Doug Paletta in Arrested Development and Philosophy.
+Outside of academic philosophy, I feature edited an issue of ARCADE titled: "Authenticity: Navigating the Real in Cities, Design, and Art," with essays on restoration, preservation, conscientious design, etc. I've also written about Kant and tunnel-boring machines for The Stranger and published an essay, co-authored with my grad school compa Doug Paletta, on treason for Arrested Development and Philosophy.